-Penny Wise?
-The Risks Of Using Outdated Operating Systems
+The Risks of Using Outdated Operating Systems in Small Business Networks

-The reality is that there are many reasons to use the newest version of Windows.
-Updating is part of an IT maintenance plan.
+There are many reasons to use the newest version of Windows.
 Furthermore, not doing so can expose your SMB to cyber security vulnerabilities, weak computer system performance, and inadequate technical support.
 For Windows, Microsoft stops supporting older versions of Windows OS after several years.
-Continuing to use unsupported system software can lead to severe consequences:
+Continuing to use unsupported system software can lead to severe consequences in computer performance and security:

 Upgrading MacOS

-Apple is always working on improvements to its operating systems on Mac computers.
-Every year, in the fall, they release new versions that might fix bugs, sharpen certain operations and sometimes enact substantial changes.
-So if Apple still supports your device, you should be able to upgrade your MacOS every year.
+Apple is always working on improvements to its operating systems (OS) on Mac computers.
+Each fall they release new versions that might fix bugs, sharpen certain operations and sometimes enact substantial changes.
+If Apple still supports your device, you should be able to upgrade your MacOS every year and take advantage of new features.

 Before updating MacOS, it is a good idea to back up all your files and data.
 You will use the backup to boot up with the new operating system.
 Also, when installing new operating systems or upgrades of any kind, you must ensure that all your data is safe.
 Many Mac users like to use their Mac’s Time Machine, which creates an image of the contents of the storage drive and returns files to the exact location they were in before the update.
 Time Machine makes backing up a Mac easy.
 In addition, clean out old files and programs you no longer need or use before updating or installing a new OS.
 Freeing up space on your storage drive will allow a cleaner installation and refreshed organization of your data files.
 Finally, you must ensure you have enough storage space to accommodate the update.